PostHog/posthog.com/contents/docs/advanced/cdp.md

 ## Do I need a CDP?

 If you don't have a CDP already set up, you might not need one.
-PostHog has
+PostHog has:

 - [SDKs](/docs/libraries) and [API](/docs/api/capture) to capture data from anywhere.
 - [Data warehouse](/docs/data-warehouse) to easily import and query data from Stripe, Hubspot, Zendesk, S3, and more.
 - Pre-built or customizable [transformations and destinations](/docs/cdp) for cleaning and sending data to other tools.
 - Use your data in PostHog's suite of analysis tools.

-PostHog can act as your single source of truth without needing to set up and pay for another tool.
+This means PostHog can act as your single source of truth without needing to set up and pay for another tool.

 Here's a decision tree that you might find handy: